 Best Value Protein Bars

-Bar sizes vary from 40 to 60 grams so the cost of bars was compared on a per 100 grams basis.
-Regularly available multi-buy deals were factored in.
+Bar sizes vary from 40 to 66 grams so the cost of bars is compared on a per 100 grams basis.
+Regularly available multi-buy deals are factored in.
 Cost ranges from £1.10 to £4.70 per 100 grams with an average around £3.00

 Value Runner Up – Pulsin’ Protein Booster Bars

 Bought direct from Pulsin’ in packs of 18 Pulsin’ Bars are available at a regular price of £1.40 per bar which works out at £2.90 per 100 grams.
-Although this is more than double the price of 9 Bars they also offer almost double the protein and less sugar so are a great alternative.
 Best places for deals are Pulsin’ direct, Dolphin Fitness, Ocado and at shows like the Allergy Show.
-As I write Dolphin Fitness are selling 18 Bars for £17.95.
+As I write Dolphin Fitness are selling 18 Bars for £18.95.
 For the 50g bars this works out at £2 per 100g.
 My advice is to sign up for news at Pulsin’ and check Dolphin Fitness and buy in bulk when special deals arrive.